localstack/docs/content/en/user-guide/web-application/single-sign-on/azure-ad/index.md

     <img src="azure-step-4.png" alt="Azure AD Fourth Configuration Step">

-5. Navigate to our web application, or follow this link, and:
+5. Navigate to our web application, or follow this <a href="https://app.localstack.cloud/account/sso">link</a>, and:

   * Create a new Identity provider
   * Enter a name for you Identity provider, and choose SAML as the provider type.